Clem0908/fairemail_spam_rules/README.md

 # FairEmail anti spam rules

-Some rules for FairEmail to ditch spam.
+Some rules for FairEmail to ditch spam and more.

+## IP rules generator
+The python script `ip_rules_generator.py` is capable to generate an initial deletion rule file for FairEmail (per IP).

+Once the file `ip_rules.rules` is created, it can be updated with new IPs given by the user.

+This `.rules` file can then be imported into FairEmail.

 ## Tracker rules :
 Put it in 'text contains'.